pjotrekk/lightning/blogpost/blogpost.md

 </dependency>
 ```

-Everything is set up.
-Not quite!
-We need Beam dependencies too.
+Also, Apache Beam dependencies are needed too.
 We can find them in mvnrepository.
 ```xml
 <dependency>
     <groupId>org.apache.beam</groupId>